-Coming this November, a three part book will take stock of socially engaged cultural practices dealing with the urgencies of contemporary social movements.
-Complete with a selected timeline of socially engaged art since the end of WW2 by Russian collective Chto Delat, the book offers a review of current state of the field, a dive into ten global issues through commissioned essays, and showcases one hundred inspiring artistic projects from around the world.
+This three part book surveys socially engaged cultural practices that address the urgencies of contemporary social movements.
+Complete with a selected timeline of socially engaged art since the end of WW2 by Russian collective Chto Delat, Creative Time’s latest publication offers a review of the current state of the field, a dive into ten global issues through commissioned essays, and showcases one hundred inspiring artistic projects from around the world.

 Theodore (ted) Kerr, Malaya Mañacop & Dr. John Steever